sudhirpratapyadav/webxr_api_server/README.md

 # WebXR API Server

-A simple server that captures WebXR data from mobile devices and makes it available through an API.
+A streamlined server that captures pose data (position and orientation) from mobile AR sessions (using WebXR api) and makes it available to server (PC) through WebSocket.

 ## Requirements

 - Python 3.7+
-- Mobile device with WebXR support ()
+- Mobile device with WebXR API support (most modern Android/iOS devices)
 - Both server and client on the same network

 ## Testing WebXR Support